DataDog/datadog-agent/docs/dogstatsd/configuration.md

 ## `dogstatsd_buffer_size`

-The `dogstatsd_buffer_size` parameter configures how many bytes maximum the PacketAssembler should put into one packet.
+The `dogstatsd_buffer_size` parameter configures the maximum number of bytes the PacketAssembler should put into one packet.

 Please note that increasing this buffer size, together with `dogstatsd_queue_size`, has a huge impact on the maximum memory usage: doubling its size double the maximum memory usage.